Anichkovs: History

-Origin and history
+Origin

 The lineage has been recorded since the 16th century.
 According to the latter genealogy, a member of the family of the Tatar Berke Khan, ruler of the Golden Horde, became a great friend of Ivan I Kalita - later the Grand Duke of Moscow (1325) - and entered his service in 1301.
 Berke's relative was baptised, taking the name Berkey Onikii, and married the daughter of Vikula of the noble house of Vorontsov.
 From this adopted name, his descendants began to be called Onichkov, or Anichkov.
-The baptism was performed by Peter, the Metropolitan of Kyiv, who blessed the new Christian with a gold Panagia, decorated with expensive stones and containing relics, and a silver ladle with the inscription: " ... the humble Metropolitan Peter of Kiev and all Rus' bless at his holy baptism the Prince Berkey and his sons with the name of Aniky."
+The baptism was performed by Peter, the Metropolitan of Kyiv, who blessed the new Christian with a gold Panagia, decorated with expensive stones and containing relics, and a silver ladle with the inscription: " ... the humble Metropolitan Peter of Kiev and all Rus' bless at his holy baptism Prince Berkey and his sons with the name of Aniky."
 The Grand Duchess, Elena, wife of Ivan Kalita, was Godmother to Berkey and presented him, among other gifts, with a precious gold cross, while the Grand Duke granted him a living stipend.
 These gifts were kept in the Anichkov family as relics.

-The landowners of Derevskaya Pyatina were: Gregory, Vasily, Andrey, Gleb, Ivan Ivanovich Anichkovs (1495).
-Derevskaya pyatina is one of the pyatina Novgorod Land until the 18th century.
+The landowners of Derevskaya Pyatina were: Gregory, Vasily, Andrey, Gleb, and Ivan Ivanovich Anichkovs (1495).
+Derevskaya pyatina is one of the pyatina in Novgorod Land until the 18th century.

 Mikhail and Polievkt Grigorievich were killed near Orsha (1514).
 Fyodor Denisievich voivode of troops in the campaign of the Grand Duke Vasily III to Kazan (1530).
-Boyar Ivan Grigorievich guarantor for the boyars (1563), siege head in Salekh (1578-1579), Kholm (1682-1584).
+Boyar Ivan Grigorievich was guarantor for the boyars (1563), siege head in Salekh (1578-1579), and Kholm (1682-1584).
 Novgorod boyar sons: Bogdan and Semyon Ivanovich Anichkovs were granted estates (2 October 1552).
-In Battle of Molody Aleksey Dmitrievich died from Serpeisk (July 1572).
+In the Battle of Molodi Aleksey Dmitrievich from Serpeisk died (July 1572).

 The tsar's charter mentions († 1603) Malice Onichkov, whose lands received from his grandfather (1597) were transferred to Ivan Mikhailovich Onichkov.

 Branches of the Anichkov family were beneficiaries of mestnichestvo, a system which gave nobles prestigious positions at the royal court, or other government posts, according to set rules of precedence for the aristocratic houses and an individual's seniority.
 At times disputes would arise regarding the proper place of a noble clan within the hierarchy.
-One petitioner in such a case, the holder of high position as a Stryapchy (Солиситор), "with a key" (a role akin to a chamberlain, with authority over the Tsar's household treasury and close access to the Tsar) was I. M. Anichkov, a member of the Ufa Anichkovs.
+One petitioner in such a case, the holder of a high position as a Stryapchy (Солиситор), "with a key" (a role akin to a chamberlain, with authority over the Tsar's household treasury and close access to the Tsar) was I. M. Anichkov, a member of the Ufa Anichkovs.
 In 1643, to prevent a reduction in status in this branch's place in the mestnichestvo, the stryapchy's petition stated that "losses" had resulted through distant relatives who were exiled to Ufa during the reign of Ivan the Terrible.
 According to him, they were "extremely ossified" in Ufa, subsisting "in extreme poverty" and "must obey the Voivodes (governors) who are worse than those of their homeland".
 The request was heard, and in the decree was written: "Ufimtsov Onichkovs are not ordered to undergo any loss in position."